 On Christmas morning, from beaches, piers, and coves around the country, people of all ages gather to immerse themselves in waters of around 50 degrees Fahrenheit (maximum).

-“Swim” is a bit of a misnomer.
+“Swim” is a misnomer.
 There is no particular distance that you need to cover, nor any agreed-upon duration you must stay in the water.
 You simply join the crowd of people running toward and then into the water (cheered on by well-wrapped-up spectators), screaming as their bodies hit the ice-cold sea.
 A quick splash of the arms and legs, then back in to shore to dry off, wrap up, and enjoy a hot drink or a shot of whiskey.

-Wetsuits have appeared on the scene in recent years, mostly among the kids, but it remains an unspoken rule among the hardy adults taking part: traditional bathing suits only.
+Wetsuits have appeared on the scene in recent years, mostly among kids, but it remains an unspoken rule among the hardy adults taking part: traditional bathing suits only.

-Getting to know people from all around the world, as friends, as business partners, as workmates, then focusing together on particular goals and objectives, helping each other to pursue opportunities as we identify them for both fun and profit… for me, that’s as good as it gets.
+Getting to know people from all around the world, as friends, as business partners, as workmates, then focusing together on particular goals and objectives, helping each other to pursue opportunities, as we identify them, for both fun and profit… for me, that’s as good as it gets.

 We’re thinking this sublimely flexible phase of our lives could be the best one yet.

-On behalf of the entire far-flung staff of Live and Invest Overseas, please accept our warm and heartfelt wishes for a Merry Christmas, wherever you find yourself enjoying it this year, and our sincere hope that 2018 is the year your own far-flung dreams of adventure overseas begin to come true.
+On behalf of the entire far-flung staff of Live and Invest Overseas, please accept our warm and heartfelt wishes for a Merry Christmas, wherever you find yourself enjoying it this year, and our sincere hope that 2020 is the year your own far-flung dreams of adventure overseas begin to come true.